makinacorpus/django_pyoidc/docs/tutorial.rst

     Usually your application should request a different *client_id* for the apimode (like a **my-app-full** *client_id* for a confidential classical OIDC client and a **my-app-api** *client_id* for a bearer-only OIDC client in Keycloak).
 But if you have only one *client_id* it's OK to simply make a copy for the settings.

-Once you declared those settings, you can configure ``DEFAULT_AUTHENTICATION_CLASSES`` to use ``django_pyoidc.drf.authentication.OIDCBearerAuthentication`` to use this authentication class on all your views :
+Once you declared those settings, you can configure ``DEFAULT_AUTHENTICATION_CLASSES`` to use ``django_pyoidc.drf.authentication.OIDCBearerAuthentication`` to use this authentication class on all your views:

 .. code-block:: python
     :caption: settings.py